-The water pump switch (if so equipped) may be located on the monitor panel, the utility center or both.
+The water pump switch (if so equipped) may be located on the monitor panel, the utility center, or both.
+On certain RVs the water pump control may be on one of the selectable screens for the touch screen.

 Touch Screen Tank Monitor example